In this post, we review gardening and Juneteenth products from black owned brands. These include the following.

 - Urban Leaf (advertisement) focuses on indoor herb gardening with kits to grow herbs from seed.
 Vegetable seeds and planting guides for outdoor gardening are also available.

-Gardening or Juneteenth Apparel & Accessories
+Gardening and Juneteenth Apparel & Accessories

 - Black Girls With Gardens is a digital resource for women of color to find support, inspiration, education, and representation in gardening.
 They have a shop that offers “black girls with gardens” totes, tanks, and other accessories.